joaoevangelista/euthymia/README.md

 ### Database initialization
 After migrating the database run `rake db:seed` if you want to have sample data to work with, especially an user.

+### Redis
+ Euthymia makes use of Redis to store sessions, to use it, set the `REDIS_URL` environment variable to be the your redis url

 ### Test suite:
 Execute bundle with rspec `bundle exec rspec`, don't forget to check your style with `rubocop --auto-correct`.